roboticeyes/hdbscan/README.md

 Written to run concurrently on CPU (uses all CPU cores by default).

-A re-write of code started by the brilliant developer Edouard Belval at https://github.com/Belval/hdbscan  ... although it has been changed quite a lot from the original.
+A re-write of code started by the brilliant developer Edouard Belval at https://github.com/Belval/hdbscan  ... although it has changed quite a lot from the original.

 ## Download